Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Digital Implementation:**

 - **Software Recommendations:** Utilize platforms such as **Adobe Acrobat Pro**, **JotForm**, or **Google Forms** to create and manage digital versions of these checklists.
 - **Integration with CMMS:** Ensure that digital forms are integrated with the **Computerized Maintenance Management System (CMMS)** to automate data capture, tracking, and reporting.
 This can be achieved through APIs or built-in integration features within the CMMS.
+(See [Section 6.3 Software Integration](#63-software-integration))
 - **Accessibility:** Host digital forms on secure, cloud-based platforms to allow authorized personnel to access and submit them from various locations and devices.
 - **Data Security:** Implement encryption and access controls to protect sensitive maintenance data within digital forms.